-Hidden in plain sight on Saudi Arabia’s north western coast, AMAALA will be a place of self-transformation.
+It is an ultra-luxury place hidden in plain sight on Saudi Arabia’s northwestern coast, Amaala will be a place of self-transformation.
 Its three communities are easily accessible by air, road, and sea; and connected to the iconic marinas of the Mediterranean Sea.

-Operating under the patronage of His Royal Highness Prince Mohammad bin Salman bin Abdulaziz Al-Saud, Crown Prince, Deputy Prime Minister and Minister of Defence, the Public Investment Fund (PIF) Development Management Organisation established the blueprint for AMAALA as an ultra-luxury destination along Saudi Arabia’s north western coast.
+Operating under the patronage of His Royal Highness Prince Mohammad bin Salman bin Abdulaziz Al-Saud, Crown Prince, Deputy Prime Minister and Minister of Defence, the Public Investment Fund (PIF) Development Management Organisation established the blueprint for Amaala as an ultra-luxury destination along the Red Sea.

 With initial seed funding provided by PIF, private sector companies and market investors are invited to invest in the destination and operate its facilities.
 The development broke ground in 2020 and all phases will be completed in line with the realisation of Saudi Arabia’s Vision 2030.

-AMAALA redefines what a luxury destination can be.
-More
+Amaala redefines what a luxury destination can be.
+For more information.

-The strategy aims to achieve a comprehensive and unprecedented development renaissance for the region, by pumping 50 billion riyals through various investments; To finance vital projects and develop tourist attractions on the lofty peaks of Asir.
+The strategy aims to achieve a comprehensive and unprecedented development renaissance for the region by pouring 50 billion riyals into various investments, to provide vital projects with financial support and developing tourist attractions on the lofty peaks of Asir.

-The strategy also aims to transform the region into a global tourist destination throughout the year, attracting more than 10 million visitors from inside and outside the Kingdom by 2030, by exploiting the huge tourism potentials in the region that will be invested through quality tourism projects.
+The strategy also aims to transform the region into a global tourist destination throughout the year, attracting more than 10 million visitors from inside and outside Saudi Arabia by 2030, exploiting the region’s huge tourism potential that will be invested through quality tourism projects.
 To highlight its lofty peaks along with its geographical and natural diversity, and to reveal its cultural and heritage richness.

-The strategy seeks to attract investments from inside and outside the Kingdom, which in turn will contribute to creating an effective economic movement; By activating an integrated system to facilitate procedures and enhancing the role of tourism and culture; As major drivers of economic development in Asir.
+The strategy seeks to attract investments from inside and outside Saudi Arabia, which in turn will contribute to creating an effective economic movement; By activating an integrated system to facilitate procedures and enhancing the role of tourism and culture; As major drivers of economic development in Asir.

-The implementation of the strategy by 2030 will contribute to providing new job opportunities, in addition to raising the quality of life and upgrading basic services and infrastructure in the region, which include communications, health, transportation and other capabilities.
+Implementing the strategy by 2030 will contribute to providing new job opportunities, raising the quality of life, and upgrading basic services and infrastructure in the region, including communications, health, transportation and other capabilities.